Slow Cooker French Dip Sandwiches are the ultimate sandwich made with your favorite beer and thick, tender beef with an amazing crust.

 - Let the meat cool for ten minutes before slicing, this helps it stay together more.

-- There are some recipes that use beef consomme or onion soup mix.
-Those are totally fine to use, you can swap out the consomme for half the broth or add the onion soup instead of the fresh onion, but this way is going to make an amazing sandwich, I pinky promise.
+- There are some recipes that use beef consommé or onion soup mix.
+Those are totally fine to use, you can swap out the consommé for half the broth or add the onion soup instead of the fresh onion.
+However this recipe is going to make an amazing sandwich, I pinky promise.

 - Make sure you’re using a chuck roast for this recipe, using cuts that are leaner will result in tougher meat.